billkarsh/SpikeGLX/Markdown/UserManual.md

 To the right of the table are the **set all** controls.
 As a convenience you can assign a given value to all channels at once with these helpers.

+>Notes:
+>
+>A relatively new 'set all' control allows you to position a 384-channel
+>block anywhere along the length of the shank:
+>
+> 1. First decide where the center of interest/activity is on the probe.
+> You can set all banks to zero, one or two, or load a preset checkerboard
+> pattern <https://billkarsh.github.io/SpikeGLX/> under the `Interesting
+> Map Files` section.
+Start a run and open the Shank Viewer to see
+> activity.
+Hover the cursor over the shank to read out a row number at
+> the center of your region of interest.
+Write it down.
+>
+> 2. Configure a fresh run, and in the `IMRO Editor` type the row number
+> into the `Row` box and click `Center Here`.
+This will select a continuous
+> block of electrodes centered at that row by assigning the right bank
+> numbers for you.
+>
+> 3. Optionally, to make your graph ordering reflect the electrode
+> assignments, visit the `Maps` tab.
+In the `Channel mapping` box click
+> `Edit` for the IM probe.
+Then in the Map dialog, select `Shank:
+> Bottom to top` in the `Auto-arrange` menu and click `Apply`.
+Now save
+> this channel map.
+Remember that a channel map is only used to order the
+> graphs in the viewers, and that to make it take effect, you have to
+> click the sort button in the Graphs window panel so it reads `Usr Order`.
+>
+> Finally, remember that you can rapidly make changes to the IMRO table
+> and graph ordering (Channel Map) while running by right-clicking in the
+> Graph traces and selecting that editing option.
+Those changes stick in
+> the settings.
+The only downside is this on-the-fly editing messes up
+> synchronization.
+When you like how things are set up, start a fresh run.
+> This will automatically load the last settings and reinitialize sync.

 #### Save the file!